-Once you’ve finished your work on an existing investment property in Redondo Beach and are getting ready to retire your private loan, you’ll either keep the property or sell it.
+Once you’ve finished your work on an existing investment property in Honolulu and are getting ready to retire your private loan, you’ll either keep the property or sell it.
 If you keep the property for a long term hold and monthly cash flow, your best option is to obtain a conventional loan.
 If the loan amount is at or below the conforming loan limit for your area you’ll probably end up with a fixed rate loan ranging in term from 10 to 30 years.
 The longer the term, the lower the monthly payment, which in turn boosts cash flow.
 Conforming conventional loans are by far the most common which result in lower interest rates and more lenders compete for your business.

-If you don’t intend to keep the property and you’re going to flip it, your future Redondo Beach buyer will most likely do the same and select a conventional loan.
+If you don’t intend to keep the property and you’re going to flip it, your future Honolulu buyer will most likely do the same and select a conventional loan.
 Real estate investors who regularly add to their portfolio keep a keen eye on financing costs and with today’s long term interest rates still at relative lows a fixed rate loan will be the choice.
 Fixed rates help investors more easily calculate current and future cash flow.
 But private loans also lead to better permanent financing.
 How so?
 How do private loans impact future financing?

 Two important things are at play.
 First, private loans require a larger down payment compared to some other mortgage choices.
 At CIVIC, our minimum down payments can be anywhere from 20-25% depending upon the transaction while other deals may require a down payment of 30%.
 Each application is evaluated independently.